Manage Debit Orders

 • Click Request

-• Select the transaction history menu for the client.
+• Select the transaction history menu for the customer.

-Transaction History will list the transactions processed against this client.
-Any unpaid transactions will be shown in red together with the reason code and the debit order returned to date.
-The details of each transaction can be saved to a pdf document.
+The transaction history will list the transactions processed against this customer.
+Any unpaid transactions will be shown in red, together with the reason code and the debit order returned to date.
+The details of each transaction can be saved to a PDF document.